 “Git!
 Get out of here!”
 I shouted into the night, throwing another shoe at it.
 For good measure, I loaded my shotgun and fired a few rounds into the darkness.
 Blam!
 Blam!
 Blam!

-I had just drifted off to sleep when the field mice began their nightly bowling tournament inside the wall behind my headboard.
-I guess they might have been rolling acorns around, but I could have sworn that I heard one of them pick up the seven-ten split, accompanied by the applause of its rodent teammates and the clicking of tiny beer bottles.
+I’d just drifted off to sleep when the field mice began their nightly bowling tournament inside the wall behind my headboard.
+I guess they might have been rolling acorns around, but I could have sworn I heard one of them pick up the seven-ten split, accompanied by the applause of its rodent teammates and the clicking of tiny beer bottles.

 I would have reloaded the shotgun and taken a few shots at the skunks, but I was afraid if I hit one, it might release what little was left of its trademark scent.
 If only I’d had one of those cork-shooting guns I used to buy at the dime store when I was little.
 My aim was pretty good with those.
 Maybe I could have plugged up a few of the little pests.
 I had to settle for throwing a few more shoes.